kowalcj0/kowalcj0.github.io/content/post/2018/014-ethical-hacking-denial-of-service.md

   style: normal
 ---

-Below are my notes from the Pluralsight course: "Ethical Hacking: Denial of Service" by Troy Hunt.
+These are just my notes from the Pluralsight course: "Ethical Hacking: Denial of Service" by Troy Hunt.

 # HTTP flood attack